Hollyw00d/weekly-meetings-list-block/README.md

      `npm run plugin-zip`
 3. Now you will see a zipped file named **weekly-meetings-list-block.0.10.zip** or similar as this zipped file will including the WordPress version name from the root PHP file (see the `Version` text in the comment near the top of the file):
    **weekly-meetings-list-block.php**
-4. Log into the WP Admin for your WordPress website and install the **weekly-meetings-list-block.0.1.0.zip** plugin manually.
+4. Log into the WP Admin for your WordPress website and install the **weekly-meetings-list-block.1.0.0.zip** plugin manually (**zipped name may be slightly different as `1.0.0` is the version name**).
 5. Starter code below to add 3 duplicate **Weekly Meetings List Block** blocks that can be inserted using the Code Editor ([see **Using The Code Editor To Edit The Entire Post Or Page** in this documentation page for details](https://www.boldgrid.com/support/wordpress-tutorials/how-to-use-the-code-editor-in-the-gutenberg-editor/)):

     ```